 How does it work?

-The room has various finding aids, paper catalogues and reference books to help customers identify sources of information.
+The room has various finding aids, paper catalogues and reference books to help customers identify other sources of information.
 There are also surrogate copies of the 1840s tithe maps and their apportionments, as well as various Ordnance Survey maps in the cabinets around the room.
-There are also two computers to help you search our online catalogue.

 Documents cannot be taken out of this room for any reason, unless expressly authorised by an Archivist.